vacsav/mir-tankov-mods/README.md

 - [Reworked Minimap](./reworkedminimap/): Changed the color of coordinates to white
 - [Reworked Pre Battle Timer](./reworkedprebattletimer/): Removes the shadow on the countdown at the start of battle
 - [Reworked Reticle](./reworkedreticle/): 9 colors, 2 variants: one for the advanced damage indicator and one for the standard damage indicator
+- [Reworked Sniper Scroll](./reworkedsniperscroll/): Allows to change the number of mouse wheel steps in sniperMode
 - [shuxue uses mods](./shuxue-uses-mods/)

 ## RU